Kiribati Drought

 Above: The official handover of the newly installed Solar Distillation System at Santo Iotebwa Preschool and Community in Betio, with Parish Priest Father Kanoua Iotebwa and Australian High Commissioner, H.E David Yardley, in August 2022.
 Photo: Australian High Commission, Kiribati

-The La Niña weather pattern and subsequent low rainfall have created acute water shortages across the low-lying atoll nation.
+The Government of Kiribati declared a State of Emergency due to drought in June 2022.
+The La Niña weather pattern and subsequent low rainfall had created acute water shortages across the entire low-lying atoll nation.

 Above: Installation of the first solar water distillation unit at Santo Iotebwa.
 Photo: ChildFund Kiribati